flutter/website/src/docs/development/tools/devtools/memory.md

 </dd>
 </dl>

-## Adding Custom Events to the Memory Profile Timeline
+## Adding custom events to the memory profile timeline

 Sometimes it may be difficult to correlate the actions in your Flutter application code and the collected memory statistics/events charted in